A Full Characterization of Quantum Advice: Open Problems

 \section{Open Problems}

-One open problem is simply to find more applications of the majority-certificates lemma, which seems likely to have uses outside of quantum complexity theory; we mention one application (to `untrusted oracles') in Appendix \ref{UORACLE}.
+One open problem is simply to find more applications of the majority-certificates lemma, which seems likely to have uses outside of quantum complexity theory.
 Can we improve the parameters of the majority-certificates lemma (the size of the certificates or the number $O\left( n\right) $\ of certificates), or alternatively, show that the current parameters are essentially optimal? \ Also, can we prove the real-valued majority-certificates lemma with an error tolerance $\alpha$\ that depends only on the desired accuracy $\varepsilon$ of the final approximation, not on $n$ or the fat-shattering dimension of $S$?

 On the quantum complexity side, we mention several questions. \ First, in Theorem \ref{localthm}, is the polynomial blowup in the number of qubits unavoidable? \ Could one hope for a way to simulate an $n$-qubit advice state by the ground state of $n$-qubit local Hamiltonian, or would that have implausible complexity consequences? \ Second, can we use the ideas in this paper to prove any upper bound on the class $\mathsf{QMA/qpoly}$ better than the $\mathsf{PSPACE/poly}$\ upper bound shown by Aaronson \cite{aar:qmaqpoly}? \ Third, if $\mathsf{NP}\subset\mathsf{BQP/qpoly}$, then does $\mathsf{QMA} ^{\mathsf{P{}romiseQMA}}$\ contain not just $\mathsf{\Pi}_{\mathsf{2} }^{\mathsf{P}}$\ but the entire polynomial hierarchy?
 Finally, is $\mathsf{BQP/qpoly} = \mathsf{BQP/poly}$?